 - Remedial object conservation across the collection.

-- Treatment of insect-pest infested objects using anoxic fumigation in a specially designed chamber or industrial-grade freezing
+- Treatment of insect-pest infested objects using industrial-grade freezing

 - Providing colleagues with advice and training in preventive conservation and collections care.

 - X-raying of objects

 Our conservation staff are professionally trained and include an accredited member of ICON.